klaasnienhuis/MaproomDocumentation/source/layers/CC3D.rst

 *Ordering CC3D data with Maproom*

 There are two ways you can order: either order one of the available cities entirely or order a custom area.
 A custom area can either be part of an existing city, a new area or a combination of both.
-Keep in mind the minimum order area is 1 square kilometer.
+Keep in mind the minimum order area is 1 square kilometer for existing areas and 2 square kilometer for new areas.
 Orders of existing cities can be provided promptly.
 Orders of new areas take processing time by CC3D.

 You can specify the custom area by creating a closed shape, select it and press ``Order custom area``.
 It helps if you first create a satellite map of the area you're interested in and then draw your shape on top of that.